Dimencia/DU-Industry-Tool/README.md

 - Display of Total Ingredients List.
 - Listing of all "superior" recipes which have the item as an ingredient.
 - Display of mass, volume and nanocraftable status.

-Big thanks to Jericho for making available item/recipe data dumps via his website du-lud.dev which helped me a lot to update the data displayed!
+Big thanks to Jericho1060 for making available item/recipe data dumps via his website https://du-lua.dev which helped me a lot to update the data displayed!

 Updated by tobitege

 # DU-Industry-Tool